 Make Sense of How Hemophilia is Transmitted

-Edited by Lor777, Anonymous, Eng
+Edited by Lor777, Eng, Nuance

-It is common to find yourself still shouldering responsibility for hemophilia and looking for clues in your past behavior or medical history, especially if hemophilia does not run in your family.
+It is common to find yourself still shouldering the responsibility for hemophilia, and looking for clues in your past behavior or medical history, especially if hemophilia does not run in your family.
 Hemophilia is not caused by stress, alcohol ingestion, medication taken during pregnancy, or bad behavior.
-It is an inherited trait, just like your hair, eye, and skin dolor.
+It is an inherited trait, just like your hair, eye, and skin color.
 It can, also, appear spontaneously with no family history.
 It just happens, and no one and nothing is to blame.
 But, how was it transmitted?
 You may already know that usually only males inherit hemophilia.
 Why only males, and why only some males within a family?

 To understand, you must learn a bit about genetics.
-Inherited traits are located on genes.
+Inherited traits are located in genes.
 Within the nucleus of every one of your 3 trillion body cells, there are 50,000 to 100,000 microscopic genes, grouped together on long pieces of DNA called chromosomes.
-Genes are the biochemical blueprints of the body; they produce hair color and skin color, these proteins determine how your organs will develop and function, how your bones will grow, what you will look like, and how well your blood will clot.
+Genes are the biochemical blueprints of the body; they produce hair color and skin color.
+These proteins determine how your organs will develop and function, how your bones will grow, what you will look like, and how well your blood will clot.
 When a gene that is supposed to contain the instructions for a key biological function does not work properly, it may lead to a genetic disorder such as hemophilia.

 Here's How the Gene with Hemophilia Found Its Way into Your Child

 - 1Unlike every cell in the body, aside from the egg or ovum, the sperm contains only 23 chromosomes.
 They are copies of half father's genetic make-up.Sperm.

 - 2The egg also only contains 23 chromosomes.
 They are copies of half of the mother's genetic makeup.Egg or Ovum.